AP3X-Dev/cold-calling-directory/README.md

 ]
 ```

+## 📁 Sample Data

+The repository includes sample lead lists in the `Lead-Lists/` folder:
+- **leads.json** - Main sample dataset with pressure washing companies
+- **leads (1-4).json** - Additional sample datasets for testing

+These files contain real business data formatted for the application, including:
+- Company names and contact information
+- Google ratings and review counts
+- Business addresses with automatic state extraction
+- Operational status and hours

 ## 🎯 Usage Guide

 ### Getting Started
-1. **Upload Data**: Use the "Upload JSON File" button to import your company list
+1. **Upload Data**: Use the "Upload JSON File" button to import your company list (try the sample files!)
 2. **Filter Companies**: Use the filter dropdowns to narrow down your list
 3. **Start Calling**: Click "Open in Power Dialer" on any company or switch to Dialer view